Negative pressure as a quantum effect in free-streaming in the cosmological background: Introduction

 \be \wrho(t_0) = \dfrac{1}{Z} \exp\left[ -\widehat H(t_0)/T(t_0) \right] = \dfrac{1}{Z} \exp\left[ -\int \di^3 \x \; \wT^{00}(x) \right], \ee where we have set $a(t_0)=1$, what will be understood throughout the paper.

-The definition \eqref{renset}, in the language of quantum statistical mechanics, corresponds to the stress-energy tensor of classical relativistic particles decoupling from the cosmological thermal bath at the time $t_0$ and freely-falling thereafter, whose expression, in terms of energy density and pressure reads \cite{kremer,Kolb}:
+The definition \eqref{renset}, in the language of quantum statistical mechanics, corresponds to the stress-energy tensor of classical relativistic particles decoupling from the cosmological thermal bath at the time $t_0$ and freely-falling thereafter, whose expression, in terms of energy density and pressure can be calculated by means of relativistic kinetic theory and reads \cite{kremer,Kolb}:

 where